-Fields of Hemp Destroyed For ‘Running Hot’ Or Selling In Grey Market
+Fields of Hemp in America Are Completely Destroyed For ‘Running Hot’

 It’s legal to import and sell CBD products in the U.K. It is also legal to grow hemp in the U.K., provided the farmer obtains specific licenses.
 So, if CBD is legal, and it’s legal to grow hemp, why did the Home Office order the destruction of 40 acres of legally grown fields of hemp in July 2019?